jesalrajsinh8/CEL-Case-Study_23BME033/README.md

 # CEL-Case-Study_23BME033
+Author Name: Jesalrajsinh Jadeja
+Roll no.: 23BME033
+Tool used: MATLAB
 Project Overview

 This repository presents my approach to determining the unknown support reactions of a simply supported beam subjected to a uniformly varying load (UVL) whose maximum intensity varies with time.
 The purpose of this case study was not only to compute the numerical values of the time-dependent reactions but also to understand how classical structural analysis methods can be translated into a computational framework using MATLAB.